Angie Dye

 Digestive Health

+Angie has worked in the field of Digestive Health for over 25 years.
 She is passionate about improving symptom management and helping her clients eat the most robust and nutritionally diverse diets possible.
+She provides nutrition counseling for:

 – Inflammatory Bowel Disease